Michael Brill Award for Urban Communication, Design, and Human Behavior

 Each complete application should include:

-- An appendix of up to two pages for bibliography, photos, figures, etc. may be included,
+- An appendix of up to two pages for bibliography, photos, figures, etc. may be included;

 - A copy of the applicant’s current CV or resume.

-Criteria for evaluating proposals include
+Criteria for evaluation

 - Clarity of statement of the issue/topic/theory being investigated